Phyks/Blissify/README.md

 This `build_cache.py` script can be used to precompute the pairwise distances and build the cache, if you are willing to make some extra computation to generate mixes faster.

+## License

+This code is distributed under an MIT license.

+Feel free to contribute and reuse.
+For more details, see `LICENSE` file.